 There are only two good ways to respond to a bad review:

-Some may find this advice controversial, but when working with beta readers, editors or
+Some may find this advice controversial, but when working with beta readers, editors or4 - Editors Are Friends NOT Foes

 reviewers it helps if you let go of the idea that this work is your precious baby.
 Once you release it into the hands of another so that they may look at it critically, your story has officially become an adult.
 Let it grow up to be the wonderful story it was meant to be.